JakobEdvardsson/resume/edit-me/content/personal.md

 linkedin: https://www.linkedin.com/in/jakob-edvardsson
 ---

-I'm a Computer Science student at Malmö University with a passion for software development.
+I'm a software engineer intern at Neo4j with a passion for software development.
-When I'm not coding, I’m cosplaying as a sysadmin in my homelab.
+When I'm not coding, I’m cosplaying as a sysadmin in my homelab or configuring my development environment.
-Currently working towards a Bachelor's in Computer Science with a focus on Computer Systems Development.